coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 Invisible creatures leave tracks.
 They can be tracked normally.
-Footprints in sand, mud, or other soft surfaces can give enemies clues to an invisible creature's location.
+Footprints in sand, mud, or other soft surfaces can give enemies clues to an invisible creature’s location.

 An invisible creature in the water displaces water, revealing its location.
 The invisible creature, however, is still hard to see and